Latest Updates in QuickBooks Online for Accounting, Tax & Finance Firms

 Training MethodAudienceFeaturesTypical Cost

-Firms investing in structured training see up to 40% fewer post-go live support tickets in the first quarter.
+Firms that invest in structured training experience up to 40 percent fewer post-migration support requests within the first quarter.

-FeatureQuickBooks Online 2025 UpdatesLegacy Desktop SystemsXero/NetSuite/Other Cloud Options
+FeatureQuickBooks Online 2025 UpdatesLegacy Desktop SystemsXero / NetSuite / Other Cloud

 Real-Time CollaborationYesNoYes